GDPR

 4. Data subject rights

-5. Retention, deletion, and end-of-contract handling
+5. Retention and end-of-contract handling

 6. Security and breach support

 Trackely is intended to support customers with breach reporting, DPIAs, and security obligations through documented technical and organisational controls and, where applicable, contractual assistance commitments.
-Actual reporting timelines and outcomes will depend on the facts of the incident and the law that applies.

 7. International transfers and sub-processors

 Customers should review Trackely's sub-processor position, transfer mechanisms, and deployment arrangements before using the service for regulated or sensitive workflows.
-These matters are usually addressed in commercial paperwork and the DPA rather than this page alone.

 8. What customers should still do themselves